projectara/greybus-spec/source/special.rst

 measurement.
 Each name consists of a fixed 32-byte sub-buffer containing a rail name padded with zero bytes.
 A rail name is comprised of a subset of [US-ASCII]_ characters: lower- and upper-case alphanumerics and the character '_'.
-A rail name is from 1-32 bytes long; a 32-byte name has no pad bytes.
+A rail name is 1-32 bytes long;
+a 32-byte name has no pad bytes.

 The number of these buffers shall be exactly the number returned by a prior Greybus SVC Power Monitor Get Rail Name Count operation.